Specialization Project • The Game Assembly

 Once resources could run out, NPCs were forced to react to each other and to the world in a different way.
 Behaviour became less predictable because NPCs could no longer rely on things always being available.
 That made their decisions feel more believable.

-Together, these changes made the world feel less perfect and a lot more believable.
+These changes made the world feel less perfect and a lot more believable.

 Notice how carriers prioritize food based on freshness instead of just going for the nearest one.